The Ultimate eCommerce Product Image Guide for 2021

 It’s hard to overstate the importance of visual content on an eCommerce website.
 In today's age, product imagery goes beyond product photos.
-It now includes more advanced formats like video, interactive 3D and augmented reality and has to do the work that was once done by physical products themselves: helping shoppers make a decision about whether or not to buy what you’re selling.
+It now includes more advanced formats like video, interactive 3D, and augmented reality, and has to do the work that was once done by physical products themselves: helping shoppers make a decision about whether or not to buy what you’re selling.

-While consumers are spending more and more time on highly visual platforms like Instagram and Snapchat, eCommerce marketers have struggled to keep pace by making their web assets equally visual – and with good reason.
-Professional photography is expensive; eCommerce brands would have to see significant increases in sales to enjoy a positive ROI from large-scale photography investments.
+While consumers are spending more and more time on highly visual platforms like Instagram and Snapchat, eCommerce marketers have struggled to keep pace by making their product pages equally visual–and with good reason.
+Professional photography is expensive; eCommerce stores would have to see significant increases in sales to enjoy a positive ROI from large-scale photography investments.
 There are lots of helpful tips on how to think about the ROI of traditional product photography in this guide if that's what you're weighing.

 But there are standards and advancements to help any business thrive in this visual economy.

-In this post – our ultimate eCommerce product image guide (updated for 2020) – we’ll walk through those standards, reveal the “hidden superpower” of product imagery and talk about the costs incurred when you don’t invest in the best visual experience possible.
+In our ultimate eCommerce product image guide of 2021, we’ll walk through those standards, reveal the “hidden superpower” of product imagery, and talk about the costs incurred when you don’t invest in the best visual experience possible.

 3 eCommerce Product Image Standards to You Must Consider in 2021

-First, let’s look at how you can get the most out of your product imagery investment by employing one of more of these standards.
+First, let’s look at how you can get the most out of your product imagery investment by employing one or more of these standards.

 1) Optimize the quantity and quality of your imagery.

 Generally speaking, the concept of “the more the merrier” applies to product imagery in eCommerce:

 - Larger photos convert at higher rates than smaller photos.
-In one study, a 28 percent increase in image size led to a 63 percent increase in conversions.
+In one study, a 28% increase in image size led to a 63% increase in conversions.
 Exact results will vary, but generally, bigger is better.
 That said, you'll also want to make sure you're using an optimal file type (e.g., JPG, PNG, or GIF) and keeping the image file size compact to minimize load time.